Poverty & Economic Development Full-time

 What you will drive

-• Lead the Nuru U.S. finance department and collaborate with finance colleagues across the Nuru Collective to ensure effective and compliant financial systems.
+• Lead the Nuru U.S. finance department and collaborate with finance colleagues across the Nuru Collective to maintain effective and compliant financial systems.

 • Manage monthly and quarterly financial reports, dashboards, and board slides with a focus on budget forecasting, cash flow, and reconciling projections.